xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

     - "/katalon-studio/docs/dynamic%20querying%20test%20suite/"
 description:
 ---
-A test suite is a collection of multiple test cases.
-In other words, a test suite contains all the test materials required to conduct a test execution.
+A test suite is a collection of multiple different or duplicate test cases.

-> Since v5.9, Katalon Studio support Test Case duplication within the same Test Suite.

 ## Create a new Test Suite